PowerCommands for Visual Studio 2008

 PowerCommands is a set of very useful extensions for the Visual Studio 2008 IDE.
 Here is the list of commands that I found to be useful for me:

 This command copies the full path of the currently selected item to the clipboard.
 It can be executed by right-clicking one of these nodes in the Solution Explorer: The solution node; A project node; Any project item node; Any folder.

 To email the lines of text you select in the code editor, right-click anywhere in the editor and then click Email CodeSnippet.

-I used a macros for this.
-However this command works much faster than my macros.
+I used macros for this.
+However, this command works much faster than my macros.
 It collapses a project or projects in the Solution Explorer starting from the root selected node.
 Collapsing a project can increase the readability of the solution.
 This command can be executed from three different places: solution, solution folders and project nodes respectively.

 Edit Project File

 This command opens the MSBuild project file for a selected project inside Visual Studio.
 It combines the existing Unload Project and Edit Project commands.